🎉🎉🎉 Save 30% on The Online Prenatal Class for Couples THIS WEEKEND ONLY with code FOOLMENOT (that's almost $60)

 I did just read a study, that in rats — ingesting the placenta helps increase their pain threshold (who thinks up these studies?).
 Although, no studies have correlated that to humans.

-There haven’t been any scientific studies that prove that eating your placenta (in any form) is helpful.
+There haven’t been any scientific studies that prove that ingestion of the placenta (in any form) is helpful.
 In anecdotal research most (around 75%) people have eaten it claim to have:

 - Improved mood